Triangle Calculator — SSS, SAS, ASA, AAS Solver

 Enter any 3 measurements — at least one side — and we'll find every missing side, angle, the area and the perimeter in one click.
-Works for right, isosceles, scalene and oblique triangles using the laws of sines and cosines.
+Works as an SSS, SAS, ASA, AAS or SSA calculator for right, isosceles, scalene, equilateral and obtuse oblique triangles using the laws of sines and cosines.

 How to Use This Triangle Solver